VincentMeilinger/VincentMeilinger/README.md

 </div>

-I'm a Master Student at TU Berlin, and a Research Assistant at Fraunhofer FOKUS.
+I'm a Master Student at TU Berlin, and a Student Research Assistant at Fraunhofer FOKUS.
 My main areas of study (and work) are machine learning and software development.

+___

 I also enjoy cooking, especially with the open-source Nextcloud [Cookbook Client](https://github.com/VincentMeilinger/Nextcloud-Cookbook-iOS) iOS app 🍉.
 If you happen to ...